What is Counselling?

 How can I help you?

 Counselling is a personal journey for everyone because we are all unique and will have our own personal difficulties and goals.
 I cannot promise you I can take your problems away or fix them but what I can do is promise I will give you my space and time to encourage you to explore your own difficulties that are of importance to you by reflecting together to help gain insight and what life means for you.
-This can lead to having a greater sense of awareness, improved coping strategies, self-esteem and improve health and wellbeing.

 Although I have a lot of counselling experience I am not an expert on you.
 I believe you are the expert on your own life and by exploring your problems with me I can help you to get to where you need to be at this time.